 I had a wedding group once that was all those things, just downright wonderful to work with.
 This wedding had been planned out perfectly to the very last detail, all the top vendors had been hired, and no expense had been spared.
 The weather was beautiful, and the families were happy.
 The ceremony took place at a small, quaint, picturesque church with the reception right across the street in an equally quaint and picturesque setting.
 I had my favorite and most capable assistant with me, and it should have been smooth sailing.
 Hmmmm.

 The sanctuary was all wood with beautiful stained glass windows and an incredible backdrop behind the altar.
 It was perfect for an intimate ceremony with family and close friends, and pretty much guaranteed beautiful pictures.
+It is always easy to source great furniture too, if you’re in California take a look at tables and chairs for rent in Sacramento for example.
 The only problem with this church was the same problem most coordinators have with churches. . . the church lady.

 The church lady is the person in charge of planning weddings at her church.
 She rules those ceremonies with an iron fist.
 She says what can and cannot be done.
 She says what can be brought in, and who can stand where.
 Many church ladies have been doing that job at their church since before Moses was married, and they don’t take too kindly to “outsiders” coming in, bringing in some high-falutin’ wedding coordinator to tell them what they already know how to do.